 Public Relations Committee: Tom Estabrook, Chair; Kathleen Carr Bailey, Irene Barber, James Masse, Mark Pendergast, Don Sproul (ex officio)

 It is the ongoing goal of the Public Relations committee to make the presence of our professional organization known within our state.
 By promoting our existence within our marketplace, we establish our members as the professionals that they are to the public.
 It is our strategy to promote MELNA in every form of media available; news, print, internet, air, and public trade shows.

 Trade Show Committee: Betty Ann Listowich, Chair; Jeff Horton, Larry Babson, Don Sproul (ex officio)

 MELNA is a broad range trade association that provides many benefits to its members.
 Our certification program is a cutting edge in New England, offering the public access to the best professionals in the green industry.
 Our annual trade show and recertification workshops provide on going education and training for these professionals.
 The trade show also creates a place for those that service the green industry to display their products to our members.
-A major benefit of the MELNA is the networking opportunities provided at the Annual Charity Work Project, Summer and Fall Twilight Meetings which feature member businesses and other educational events.
+A major benefit of being a MELNA member is the networking opportunities provided at the Annual Charity Work Project, Summer and Fall Twilight Meetings which feature member businesses and other educational events.
 Our connection to the Maine Farm Bureau provides members with group discount rates on a variety of insurance products, including health.
 Member help is reinforced by our up to date website and contact with the MELNA office.